Dental Implant FAQs

 Our dental implants placed in one surgical visit?

 Traditionally, dental implants were placed and left under the gum tissue for three to four months.
 Then a second non-invasive surgical procedure with an incision in the gum tissue was performed to expose the implant with the placement of a healing collar/abutment.
-Now most of the time our surgeons can perform this in one procedure.
-Hence, our oral surgeons, Dr. Sullivan, Dr. Mehrotra or Dr. Aramphongphan will place the dental implant with the placement of the healing collar/abutment at the same visit.
+Now, most of the time our surgeons can perform this in one procedure.
+Hence, our oral surgeons, Dr. Sullivan, Dr. Aramphongphan or Dr. Margolis will place the dental implant with the placement of the healing collar/abutment at the same visit.
 This eliminates one of those procedures so your implant surgery can be performed all at one time.

 Can the entire implant process with teeth be performed in one day?